The structure of the regular part of the free boundary close to singularities in the obstacle problem: Main part

 and $\set {u_0=0}$ is either a paraboloid (only possible if $n=1$) or a cylinder with an ($N-n+1$)-dimensional paraboloid or an ($N-n$)-dimensional ellipsoid as base.
 We distinguish three cases: \begin{enumerate}[1.] \item For a subsequence, $\frac{d_k}{r_k} \to \lambda \in (0,\infty)$ as $k \to \infty$. \item For a subsequence, $\frac{d_k}{r_k} \to \infty$ as $k \to \infty$. \item For a subsequence, $\frac{d_k}{r_k} \to 0$ as $k \to \infty$. \end{enumerate}

 As part of our proof works in the affine subspace $\{ y\in \R^N: y'' =(x^k)'' \}$, let us use the notation

-Now in Case 1, Lemma \ref{blow-down-blow-up} tells us that the blow-down limit of $\tilde u_0$ is the polynomial $p$ whence Definition \ref{thm:MainTheorem_Intro_I} implies that a scaled and translated instance of $\{ \tilde u_0'=0\}$ is the ellipsoid $E'$ and $\{ \tilde{u}_0 =0 \}$ is cylindrical in $n$-directions (ellipsoid-cylinder case) or ($n-1$)-directions (paraboloid-cylinder case) that are contained in $\cN(p)$.
+Now in Case 1 we have that $\tilde{u}_0$ is a rescaled version of $u_0$ and Lemma \ref{blow-down-blow-up} tells us that the blow-down limit of $\tilde u_0$ is the polynomial $p$ whence Proposition \ref{thm:MainTheorem_Intro_I} implies that a scaled and translated instance of $\{ \tilde u_0'=0\}$ is the ellipsoid $E'$ and $\{ \tilde{u}_0 =0 \}$ is cylindrical in $n$-directions (ellipsoid-cylinder case) or ($n-1$)-directions (paraboloid-cylinder case) that are contained in $\cN(p)$.

-Finally, using stability of regular free boundaries\footnote{ Here we rely on the fact that flatness implies regularity; see \cite{Caff-81-compactness}} we obtain $C^2$-convergence of a subsequence of sets $\{ \tilde{u}_k'=0\}$ to the ellipsoid $E'$, and of $\{ \tilde{u}_k =0 \}$ to a cylinder in $(N-n)$ or $(N-n+1)$ independent directions that are contained in $\cN(p)$, a contradiction to our assumption that (i) does not hold. \\ Case 2 is more involved as we have to exclude the possibility of tiny components of the coincidence set, with cross sections being relatively far from each other.
+Finally, using stability of regular free boundaries\footnote{ Here we use the fact that $C^0$-closeness of $\tilde{u}_0$ and $\tilde{u}_k$ together with nondegeneracy (see \cite[Lemma 3.1]{PetrosyanShahgholianUraltseva_book}) implies that $\partial \{u_k >0\}$ is flat and by \cite{Caff-81-compactness} uniformly bounded in $C^{2,\beta}_{\operatorname{loc}}$.
+Hence by compactness we get convergence for a subsequence in $C^{2,\alpha}_{\operatorname{loc}}$. } we obtain $C^2$-convergence of a subsequence of sets $\{ \tilde{u}_k'=0\}$ to the ellipsoid $E'$, and of $\{ \tilde{u}_k =0 \}$ to a cylinder in $(N-n)$ or $(N-n+1)$ independent directions that are contained in $\cN(p)$, a contradiction to our assumption that (i) does not hold. \\ Case 2 is more involved as we have to exclude the possibility of tiny components of the coincidence set, with cross sections being relatively far from each other.
 First, we show that $\tilde u_0$ is not a half-space solution.
 Indeed, using the ACF monotonicity formula (in the same notation as in the proof of Proposition \ref{lem:existence_of_non_trivial_scaling}) we conclude from \cite[Theorem 1.6]{CaffarelliJerisonKenig_new_monotonicity_formula_2002} that there is $C< \infty$ such that for every $e \in \partial B_1 \setminus \cN(p)$,

 as $k \to \infty$.
 Since the ACF-monotonicity functional is zero for half-space solutions we conclude that $\tilde{u}_0$ is not a half-space solution.